Social Media for Lead Generation

 One tweeter, Weily Lang, received a coupon after tweeting about her bad experience with Silk chocolate soy milk.
 Lopez interjected with a coupon, which Lang redeemed that week.
-This example is just one success story of trials generated by 8th Continent via social media.
+This example is just one success story of trials generated by the 8th Continent via social media.

-Once you begin listening to what consumers are saying about your brand, products and competitors, you’ll have a better sense of which platforms to monitor for certain types of feedback.
-To get started, make sure you’re monitoring comments that your fans, followers or subscribers leave on your social profiles.
+Once you begin listening to what consumers are saying about your brand, products, and competitors, you’ll have a better sense of which platforms to monitor for certain types of feedback.
+To get started, make sure you’re monitoring comments that your fans, followers, or subscribers leave on your social profiles.
 This is the first step to mastering your listening skill.

 As a secondary step, monitor buzz elsewhere.
-Use Twitter advanced search (or Twitter clients such as Hootsuite, TweetDeck or CoTweet) to monitor key terms around your business, including your brand names, trademarks, product types and competitors.
+Use Twitter advanced search (or Twitter clients such as Hootsuite, TweetDeck, or CoTweet) to monitor key terms around your business, including your brand names, trademarks, product types, and competitors.
 Use Google Alerts to keep up with the latest news about your company.
 And search mentions of your brand in blogs via Google Blog Search or Technorati.

 After trying out some of these methods, you’ll begin to get a feel for your audience and their interests.
 Use this information to inform decisions, and don’t forget to reach out to users that have questions or feedback.
 Respond with more information, links, coupons, follow-up questions, or whatever is needed.

 Respond to Customer Questions and Feedback